carlosbc24/MD4DSP-m2python/README.md

 - **`functions/`**: contains the main functions of the project.
 The functions are divided into three files: `contract_invariants.py`, `contract_pre_post.py` and `data_transformations.py`.
 The first file contains the functions of the invariants, the second file contains the functions of the contracts, and the third file contains the functions of the data transformations.

-- **`generated_code/`**: contains the generated code via Acceleo from the model 'model/wf_validation_modified.xmi'.
-The generated code must be located in this directory.
-- **`generated_code/bbk/`**: contains the generated code via Acceleo from the model 'model/bbk/wf_validation.xmi'.
-The generated code must be located in this directory.

 - **`helpers/`**: contains auxiliary functions that are used in the main functions.
 The file `auxiliar.py` contains the auxiliary functions, `enumerations.py` contains the enumerations used in the project, `invariant_aux.py` contains the auxiliary functions of the invariants, `logger.py` contains the logger functions, and `transform_aux.py` contains the auxiliary functions of the data transformations.

-- **`knime_dataDictionaries/`**: contains the data dictionaries from Knime.
-The data dictionaries generated by the knime workflow are also stored in this directory.
-- **`knime_dataDictionaries/missing_input_dataDictionary.csv`**: data dictionary from Knime used to test the contract and data transformations code calls generated via Acceleo.

 - **`logs/`**: contains the logs of the tests.
 The logs are stored in the directory `test`.

-- **`python_dataDictionaries/`**: contains the data dictionaries from python model.
-The data dictionaries generated by the Python script are also stored in this directory.
-- **`python_dataDictionaries/missing_input_dataDictionary.csv`**: data dictionary from Python used to test the contract and data transformations code calls generated via Acceleo.

 - **`test_datasets/`**: contains the external datasets used in the tests.
 The datasets are divided into directories, and each directory contains the dataset and a readme file with the description of the dataset.

-- **`test/`**: contains the tests to make exhaustive evaluations of the functions.
+- **`tests/`**: contains the tests to make exhaustive evaluations of the functions.
 The tests are divided into 5 directories: `transformations`, `contracts`, `dataProcessing`, `test_contracts` and `test_data_transformations`.
-The first directory contains the execution logs of the transformations generated file, the second directory contains the execution logs of the contracts generated file, the third directory contains the execution logs of the dataProcessing generated file, the fourth directory contains the execution logs of the contract tests, and the fifth directory contains the execution logs of the data transformation tests.
+The first directory contains the execution logs of the transformations generated file.
+The second directory contains the execution logs of the contracts generated file.
+The third directory contains the execution logs of the dataProcessing generated file.
+The fourth directory contains the execution logs of the contract tests, and the fifth directory contains the execution logs of the data transformation tests.

+- **`.gitignore`**: file that contains the files and directories to be ignored by Git.

 - **`README.md`**: file that contains the documentation of the project.